 Greed leans forward as he clears his throat.
 Another, differently-trained supermodel rushes up to initiate a shoulder massage.
 “We wait… oh!
 That’s good!” he says as he pushes back into her hands a bit.

 Jiles and the others nod amongst themselves.
 “Pitting them against each other right away.
 A lucky situation with an obvious call,” he adds with an approving tone.

 The human operator manning the signature scanner turns back to his console upon hearing another loud ping.

-“Huh, three signatures matching that description now.
-One is on rout via coalescence-gating.”
+“Huh, three signatures matching that criteria now.
+The third is on rout via coalescence-gating.”

 “I don’t know, sir.
 Portal integrity started ten seconds ago and it’s already at half integrity.”

 The employees show an immediate discomfort, but Greed just shrugs.
 “I’m sure Order’s just trying to go get her before she gets herself killed.”